 Municipal Parking Fund: One part time position for an Administrative Aide.
-Solid Waste Fund: One Customer Service Representative position is not funded.
+Solid Waste Fund: One Customer Service Representative position was reduced in this budget.

 More detailed explanation of these changes is provided within the fund and departments which are affected.